 Obviously, the direction of the lesson was to convince the buyer that the products sold at that store are better and offer more value than the products sold at other stores – without any real measure of objectivity.

-6) Kay Jeweler’s Uniformed Customers
+6) Kay Jeweler’s Uninformed Customers

 The same holds true today as well.
-The best customer for Kay Jewelers is an uniformed customer – a blank slate waiting to be taught that what Kay wants to sell is what’s best for you.
+The best customer for Kay Jewelers is an uninformed customer – a blank slate waiting to be taught that what Kay wants to sell is what’s best for you.

 Of course, with the internet now more widely available than ever, the pool of this type of customer is dwindling by a greater margin each year.

 A customer who educates himself on the various issues that are central to evaluating diamonds can tell rather quickly that what’s being offered at Kay Jewelers is most certainly not the best value available.

 7) Certification Differences

 For example, sites that I recommend (such as James Allen, Zoara, and Brian Gavin Diamonds.), deal almost exclusively with GIA and AGS diamond certificates.
 Kay Jewelers deals almost exclusively in looser certifying labs such as IGI.